 The Medical Assisting Program has a mission consistent with the mission of Montgomery County Community College.
+The Medical Assisting Certificate Program is designed to prepare competent entrylevel medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 The program recognizes that students differ in their needs, aspirations and interests.
-The Medical Assisting Certificate Program is designed to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 As a result, the program is organized to assist and prepare students for the level of technical competence required to become highly qualified and successful Medical Assistants.
-The program is responsive to its communities of interest including students, graduates, faculty, employers, physicians and the health care community.
+The Program goals and learning outcomes for the cognitive, psychomotor and affective domains are consistent with nationally accepted standards of roles and functions and are responsive to the demonstrated needs and expectations of its communities of interest including students, graduates, faculty, employers, physicians and the health care community.
+The goals and learning outcomes provide the basis for program planning, implementation and evaluation.